 The Importance of Althea McNish

-As the William Morris Gallery opens its doors to Althea McNish: Colour Is Mine, we explore the print designer’s lasting legacy on the past, present and future of British textile design.
+Come with us as we explore the print designer’s lasting legacy on the past, present and future of British textile design

 Althea McNish is one of the most important names in British textile design history.
 With a career that began designing for Liberty Fabrics back in the 1950s, she was known for what she referred to as a ‘tropical eye’: a lively, riotous approach to pattern and colour that presented a more positive vision to the sombre post-war atmosphere of the time.
-Now, in the artist’s first major retrospective, the William Morris Gallery pays tribute to her transformative impact on design.
-Sponsored by Liberty Fabrics, Althea McNish: Colour Is Mine (open 2 April until 11 September 2022; wmgallery.org) showcases some of her greatest work, taking visitors on a journey through her uniquely creative mind.
+Here, we take you on a journey through the designers uniquely creative mind and her transformative impact on design...

 Who was Althea McNish?